-- From there, select either “Can’t Find Your Organization” or “Continue” to complete the registration form.
+- Select either “Can’t Find Your Organization” or “Continue” to complete the registration form.

-The GECD Careers Services Office will receive your company’s information and then approve you as an active contact.
+Once completed, GECD will review your company’s information for approval.
 Once approved, you’ll be able to post jobs, search resumes and sign up for on campus interviews.
-Please allow 24 hours for approval.
+Please allow up to 2 days for approval.

-- Mouse over “My Jobs” and click “New Job.”
+- Hover over “Post a Job/Internship” and select “New Job.”

 - Fill in all fields and click “Save.”